Scapa Flow: Base for the British Grand Fleet

-After the Battle of Jutland, the German High Seas Fleet rarely ventured out of its bases at Wilhelmshaven and Kiel and in the last two years of the war the British fleet was considered to have such a commanding superiority of the seas that some components moved south to the first-class dockyard at Rosyth.
+After the Battle of Jutland, the German fleet rarely ventured out of its bases at Wilhelmshaven and Kiel, and in the last two years of the war, the British fleet was considered to have such a commanding superiority of the seas that some components moved south to the dockyard at Rosyth.

 Scuttling of the German fleet

-Following the German defeat, 74 ships of the Imperial German Navy's High Seas Fleet were interned in Gutter Sound at Scapa Flow pending a decision on their future in the peace Treaty of Versailles.
+Following the German defeat, 74 ships of their High Seas Fleet were interned in Gutter Sound at Scapa Flow pending a decision on their future in the Treaty of Versailles.

-On 21 June 1919, after seven months of waiting, German Rear Admiral Ludwig von Reuter made the decision to scuttle the fleet because the negotiation period for the treaty had lapsed with no word of a settlement.
-He was not kept informed that there had been a last-minute extension to finalise the details.
+On 21 June 1919, after seven months of waiting, German Rear Admiral Ludwig von Reuter decided to scuttle the fleet because the negotiation period for the treaty had lapsed with no word of a settlement.
+He had not been informed that there had been a last-minute extension to finalize the details.

 After waiting for the bulk of the British fleet to leave on exercises, he gave the order to scuttle the ships to prevent their falling into British hands.
-The Royal Navy made desperate efforts to board the ships to prevent the sinkings, but the German crews had spent the idle months preparing for the order, welding bulkhead doors open, laying charges in vulnerable parts of the ships, and quietly dropping important keys and tools overboard so valves could not be shut.
+The Royal Navy made desperate efforts to board the ships to prevent the sinkings, but the German crews had spent the idle months preparing for the order, welding bulkhead doors open, laying charges in vulnerable parts of the ships, and quietly dropping important keys and tools overboard so that valves could not be shut.